dwjoyce/pythonbook/chapters/Walking along data.rst

 Run and save it as spirals.py, and see what happens.
 If there any problems, then check your code carefully!

-A bit of explanation: we import the modules we need, turtle for drawing, random to introduce a bit of variation.
+Some explanation: we import the modules we need, turtle for drawing, random to introduce a bit of variation.
 We then define the colors (note, English spelling - Python requires the American spelling) we are going to use.
-We then create our drawing window, changing the speed (so it doesn't take so long) and the pen size as well.
+We then create our drawing window, change the drawing the speed (so it doesn't take so long) and the pen size as well.
 We start with a line length of 5, which is increased for each line so the shape moves outwards.
-We then use a ``for`` loop to step along the range of numbers, from 0 to 299 (300 in total).
+We then use a ``for`` loop to step along the range of numbers, from 0 to 299 (300 times in total).
 Inside the block of code that we are repeating (the loop), we change the pen color, move forward, change the angle (a little more than 90 degrees) and increase the length.
 We then repeat.
 The lines are drawn longer and longer, at an increasingly skewed angle.

 Try changing the numbers to see what happens to the final result.